-When it comes to starting your sales automation platform, you may find yourself in a place where you have to make some big decisions.
+When it comes to starting a sales automation platform, you may find yourself in a place where you have to make some big decisions.

 You may be asking yourself:

 - What's the first step in establishing my business?

 - How much will it cost to start my sales automation platform?

 - How do I price my sales automation platform?

 - How do I market my sales automation platform?